House of Representatives of Liberia: Midterm vacancies

-In the event of a representative's death, resignation, incapacity or expulsion prior to the completion of his or her term, the House is required to notify the National Elections Commission within 30 days of the vacancy.
+The House is required to notify the National Elections Commission within 30 days of a vacancy due to a representative's death, resignation, incapacity, or expulsion.
 The NEC then carries out a by-election within 90 days of such notification to fill the vacancy.
 Representatives elected in a by-election are only elected to serve the remainder of their predecessor's term.

 Duties

 Legislation

 Bills may originate in either the House or the Senate, though the House is granted exclusive power under Article 34(d)(i) of the Constitution to introduce revenue bills into the Legislature.
 Bills originating in the House, including revenue bills, may be amended by the Senate and sent back to the House.
 Both chambers are required to pass the same bill in order for it to be sent to the president for signature or veto.
 If differences exist in the two versions passed by the House and the Senate, a conference committee made up of members of both chambers may be formed to negotiate a single bill for passage by the chambers.